WojciechZankowski/zankowskiPL/src/out/resume.md

 Web: http://www.zankowski.pl

 **Self-driven, passionate and committed software engineer specializing in market trading and asset management discipline.** Flexible with languages, tools and everything that leads to good solution.
-Enjoying his life in beautiful area of Zürich.
+Enjoying his life in the beautiful area of Zürich.

 ## SKILLS